MariaZahid62/MediCore/README.md

   - Virtual functions for displaying person info

 - **File Handling**
-  - Using `fstream` to store and retrieve data
+  - To store and retrieve data

----

 ##  Getting Started